giocosmiano/haskell-programming/README.md

      - `y` - output such as Integer, Bool, String or even complex [algebraic data structure](https://en.wikipedia.org/wiki/Algebraic_data_type) such as Product, Employee etc

+ - Functions are evaluated and eventually reduced into a value called [Beta reduction](https://wiki.haskell.org/Beta_reduction)

- - Functions, by default is curried, meaning it only accepts 1-argument and returns either
+ - Function, by default, is curried meaning it only accepts 1-argument and returns either
    - the reduced value
-   - OR another function that will be further applied and eventually will reduced into a value
+   - OR another function that will be further applied, and so on, that will eventually reduced into a value

  - Functions are data because they're high-order function.
 See `Chapter 22 - Reader`

 #### Chapter 1 - All You Need is Lambda
- - I have an OOP background, and have a very good understanding of FP working with [Scala](https://www.scala-lang.org/) and [ES6 high order functions](https://eloquentjavascript.net/05_higher_order.html) but this chapter provides a good foundation on understanding of [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)
+ - My background is primarily OOP, and have a very good understanding of FP working with [Scala](https://www.scala-lang.org/) and
+   [ES6 high order functions](https://eloquentjavascript.net/05_higher_order.html) but this chapter provides a good foundational details on [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)

 ```haskell
 Haskell λ > let addAndMultiply = \x -> \y -> \z -> x + y * z